 Soft, slip-off-the-bone meat—Unlike other chicken feet recipes that can be tough, this chicken feet soup guarantees tenderness and melts in your mouth (given that you follow the instructions correctly).

-It is essential to boil the meat for an hour to soften, and then simmer them with the other ingredients for another 30 minutes.
+It is essential to boil the meat for an hour to soften, and then leave it to simmer with the other ingredients for another 30 minutes.
 This will make the meat so soft and flavorful that you barely need to chew.

 No highly processed flavoring + gluten-free—Many Asian soup recipes contain additional sauces such as soy sauce, oyster sauce, MSG, and chicken bouillon.
 This recipe relies only on natural ingredients.
 If you are gluten-free, no need to worry.